DubAvenXP/noc-app-with-nodejs/README.md

 Each storage option has its own implementation, which can be found in the `src/infrastructure` directory.

 Using the repository pattern, the app can easily be extended to support other storage options.

-For more information on how to use the app, please refer to the README file in the root directory of the project.